-Regan was fascinated with my research, and we often spoke via Facebook messenger about it.
-Every little tidbit I shared with him, made his day.
+Regan was fascinated with my research, and we talked often via Facebook Messenger.

 In this article, author Robert Simonson writes, "...Toby Cecchini who, for better or worse, invented the Cosmopolitan."

-Another Cosmo mention that does not include Melissa yet gives Cecchini the title of "the man who invented the iconic cocktail."
-The writer is from Brooklyn.
+Another Cosmo mention that does not include Melissa yet gives Toby the title "the man who invented the iconic cocktail."
+The author is from Brooklyn.
 And another one.
-Honestly, there are too many articles to list.
-The links provided, so far are but a handful of what can be found on the Internet.
+There are too many articles to list.
+The links provided so far are a handful of what can be found online.

-Cecchini worked at The Odeon for four heyday years (1987-Fall 1989 as a server then Fall 1989-Fall 1991 as a bartender) then went on to manage Soho bar Kin Khao (171 Spring Street) for almost seven years before he became co-owner with Gavin Brown of Passerby in Chelsea (436 West 15th Street) for nearly ten years.
+Toby worked at The Odeon for four heyday years (1987-Fall 1989 as a server, then Fall 1989-Fall 1991 as a bartender), then went on to manage Soho bar Kin Khao (171 Spring Street) for almost seven years before he became co-owner with Gavin Brown of Passerby in Chelsea (436 West 15th Street) for nearly ten years.
 In 2013, he opened the Long Island Bar in Brooklyn (110 Atlantic Avenue) with Joel Tompkins.
-Cecchini writes for Food and Wine, GQ, New York Times, and Saveur.
-The Cosmopolitan recipe he gave me is with the others under the Cosmopolitan Fun Facts section
+Toby writes for Food and Wine, GQ, the New York Times, and Saveur.
+The Cosmopolitan recipe he gave me is under the Cosmopolitan Fun Facts section.

-Since Cecchini sent me zero and/or approved zero images, I'm filling this side space with more people living in NYC whom I find during the late 1980s to early 1990s.
+Since Toby sent me zero and/or approved zero images, I'm filling this side space with more people living in NYC whom I found during the late 1980s to early 1990s.

 I connected with singer Nicole Willis via a Facebook Danceteria page.
-She feels she took Toby Cecchini's place behind the bar in the Fall of 1991.
+She took Toby Cecchini's place behind the bar in the Fall of 1991.
 She worked at Danceteria.
-Then took a waitress position at The Odeon in 1990, she was promoted to a bartender in the Fall from 1991-1993.
+Then, she took a waitress position at The Odeon in 1990; she was promoted to bartender in the Fall from 1991-1993.
 Willis tended bar on the weekends with Melissa Huffsmith, and Paul Bacsik was her boss.
-She remembers serving the Cosmopolitan, serving more famous people than she can count and is now taking time to reflect more to share with me.
-Huffsmith confirmed her employment, but also, here is a Google Book link to New York Magazine showing that Kin Khao opened in December 1991 (where Cecchini worked after The Odeon).
-I'm guessing Cecchini left The Odeon in November 1991 to have time to get the Kin Khao bar ready.
+She remembers serving the Cosmopolitan, serving more famous people than she can count, and is now taking time to reflect more to share with me.
+Huffsmith confirmed her employment, but also, here is a Google Book link to New York Magazine showing that Kin Khao opened in December 1991 (where Toby worked after The Odeon).
+I'm guessing Toby left The Odeon in November 1991 to have time to get the Kin Khao bar ready.
 So Willis's story matches up.

 Photo credit of Nicole Willis by Charles Rosenberg

-During COVID-19 / 2020, I researched bartenders who worked at Studio 54 to learn more about a 1977 Midori Liqueur Saturday Night Fever American launch party that supposedly happened.
+During COVID-19 / 2020, I researched bartenders who worked at Studio 54 to learn more about the 1977 Midori Liqueur Saturday Night Fever American launch party that supposedly happened.
 This info has been cut and pasted for many years, yet there are zero photos or articles and nothing on the brand's website.
 I find it hard to believe that a Japanese spirit company had its American launch party at the hottest club in the world, yet there are zero photos.
-Plus, it involved the Saturday Night Fever cast who were a part of a holiday blockbuster film that had a tremendous effect on popular culture worldwide.
-Where are the articles, press release, or even one photo?
+Plus, it involved the Saturday Night Fever cast, who were part of a holiday blockbuster film that had a tremendous effect on popular culture worldwide.
+Where are the articles, press releases, or even one photo?

-I also asked him if he remembered the first time he heard of the Cosmopolitan cocktail and he said it was at Danceteria on 21st Street in NYC sometime in the mid-1980s.
-This information is what lead me to the post from Nicole Willis on the Danceteria Facebook page.
+I also asked Scotty if he remembered the first time he heard of the Cosmopolitan cocktail, and he said it was at Danceteria on 21st Street in NYC sometime in the mid-1980s.
+This information led me to the post by Nicole Willis on the Danceteria Facebook page.

 Dale “King Cocktail” DeGroff